-- 1. Students will be charged for lost or damaged textbooks or any other school property. - Willful damage to school property will result in automatic suspension from school plus paying for damage. - 3.
-Students who have in-school suspension will receive 100% credit for make-up work completed during the day.
-Students who have out-of-school suspension will receive 50% credit for work completed.
+- Students will be charged for lost or damaged textbooks or any other school property. - Willful damage to school property will result in automatic suspension from school plus paying for damage. - Students who have in-school or out-of-school suspension may receive up to 100% credit for make-up work completed during the day.
 All work must be turned into the office upon returning to school in order to receive credit.
 Students in ISS or OSS will not be allowed to participate in any school activity during the day of the ISS or OSS. - Any student wishing to leave school during school hours for any purpose must first contact the office. - 5.
 All students must be in their respective places before the ringing of the last bell at the beginning of all periods. - All students will be required to ride the school bus on all school trips unless prior approval has been given. - Excuses from parent or guardian will be required each time a student is absent or no credit will be granted for make-up work. - After an absence from school, make-up work will be a student's responsibility to obtain from the teacher. - 9.
-Students are asked to be quiet and orderly at all times while in the building. - Drinking, use of any tobacco product, and the use of profane language are prohibited on school property including school buses. - 11.
+Students are asked to be quiet and orderly at all times while in the building. - 10.
+Drinking, use of any tobacco product, and the use of profane language are prohibited on school property including school buses. - 11.
 Students are to refer to all teachers, administrators, etc., as Mr., Mrs., or Miss, at all times. - 12.
-Driving Cars: Students driving cars to school shall park them as soon as they arrive.
+Driving Cars: Students driving cars to school shall park them as soon as they arrive in the designated student parking lot east of the High School building.
 Students are to leave cars parked until the end of the day.
 Building principals have the authority to regulate student use of automobiles at school.
 Use of school property for student parking purposes is a privilege that may be denied due to violation of District regulations and school policies.
 Student vehicles parked on District property are subject to search by school officials where there is reason to believe a vehicle contains materials prohibited by District regulations.
 If a student arranges his/her own transportation to and from school, or school-related activities, the school's supervision of such student will not begin until the school has custody and control over that student (i.e. checked in by a designated representative of the school). - 13.
 A student shall not leave school before or during the school day or absent himself from any class without an office permit.
 This permit is authorized only by a principal or superintendent, not a teacher.
 An absence without such a permit will be considered truant. - 14.
 Students are expected to dress in proper clothing at all times while in school as well as attending school functions.
-Halter tops, tank tops with straps less than one inch wide, or T-shirts with obscene or any in-appropriate messages will not be allowed.
+Halter tops, tank tops with straps less than one inch wide, or T-shirts with obscene or any in-appropriate messages, will not be allowed.
 Clothing with tobacco, alcohol or any in-appropriate drug related messages or logo will not be allowed.
 Sleeveless T-shirts may be worn but cannot be cut back past the seam of the sleeve.
 "A" shirts may only be worn for athletic practices or extra-curricular activities outside of school.
-Shorts and skirts must be an appropriate length.
-Any article of clothing deemed distracting by teachers or administration (such as those showing visible undergarments or excessive skin) will not be allowed.
+Shorts must be no shorter than eleven inches above the knee.
+Any other article of clothing deemed distracting (such as those showing visible undergarments or excessive skin) will not be allowed.